Last updated on February 10, 2023 by Wandering our World

 When it comes to tropical Indian Ocean paradises, you can’t get much better than the Seychelles or Zanzibar.
 However due to their remote nature, visiting either is costly and the airplane journey long.

 Other than residing in the Indian Ocean, both of these destinations are quite different.

-For beach lovers, you will find spectacular beaches and turquoise swimming waters in both the Seychelles and Zanzibar – we tell you some of our favorites further on in this article.
+For beach lovers, you will find spectacular beaches and turquoise swimming waters in both the Seychelles and Zanzibar.
+We tell you some of our favorites further on in this article.

-However, having a large population also makes Zanzibar a very interesting island in terms of culture, and there’s excursions to do away from the beach.
+However, having a large population also makes Zanzibar a very interesting island in terms of culture, and there’s many excursions to do away from the beach.
 We outline some of our favorites later.
 A vacation to Zanzibar also opens up the opportunity for a safari on mainland Tanzania.

 Food is also cheaper in Zanzibar due to its large local population.
-The Seychelles, on the other hand, is more focused on high-end resorts, and in general is a more expensive destination – although self-catering and guest houses do exist there too.
+The Seychelles, on the other hand, is more focused on high-end resorts (so you can also expect excellent service), and in general is a more expensive destination.
+Although self-catering and guest houses do exist there too.